AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Towards General Applicability

-Regardless of implementation, it is clear that being able to generalise inflow data extends the power of AutonoML, especially in IOT settings~\cite{deha18}.
-There is a growing appreciation of this fact, with, for example, one recently proposed AutoML system promoting its relatively novel ability to ingest different kinds of data, including tables, text, images, and audio~\cite{giho19}.
-This is why, from the very beginning in Section~\ref{Sec:Basics}, the approach in this paper towards conceptualising AutonoML has emphasised the need to treat inflow data as generally as possible.
+Regardless of implementation, it is clear that being able to generalise inflow data extends the power of AutonoML, especially in IOT settings~\citep{deha18}.
+There is a growing appreciation of this fact, with, for example, one recently proposed AutoML system promoting its relatively novel ability to ingest different kinds of data, including tables, text, images, and audio~\citep{giho19}.
+In fact, learning from multimodal data has recently become of significant interest, with, for instance, AutoGluon-Tabular being merged with transformer architectures to process free-form text in data tables~\citep{shmu21}; the system has been ranked first and second in several Kaggle and MachineHack competitions.
+Moreover, the field of AutoDL, which is partially motivated by the need to handle diverse forms of data, has likewise begun to examine multimodal NAS~\citep{alhu20, yucu20}.
+This is why, from the very beginning in Section~\ref{Sec:Basics}, the approach in this review towards conceptualising AutonoML has emphasised the need to treat inflow data as generally as possible.

-In the long term, though, the ideal AutonoML system is one that does not just cater to generic data inflow; it is an application that is flexible in the types of tasks it can handle and, as Fig.~\ref{Fig:Expert} suggests, ideally able to operate several at the same time.
+\textbf{Accommodating New Problem Contexts.} In the long term, the ideal AutonoML system is one that does not just cater to generic data inflow; it is an application that is flexible in the types of tasks it can handle and, as Fig.~\ref{Fig:Expert} suggests, ideally able to operate several at the same time.
 This means extending beyond the supervised learning that a vast majority of present AutoML packages focus on.
 This also means considering how to contextualise novel ML operations beyond model selection as they arise.
 Section~\ref{Sec:Ensemble} has already mentioned knowledge distillation as a potential task worthy of its own module.
-Another example is shown in Fig.~\ref{Fig:Expert}, which attempts to represent one manifestation of the concept recently termed `digital twinning', heralded at least as early as in the 1990s under the speculative label of `mirror worlds'~\cite{ge91}, whereby high-fidelity simulations of physical systems act as proxies for reality.
+Another example is shown in Fig.~\ref{Fig:Expert}, which attempts to represent one manifestation of the concept recently termed `digital twinning', heralded at least as early as in the 1990s under the speculative label of `mirror worlds'~\citep{ge91}, whereby high-fidelity simulations of physical systems act as proxies for reality.
 In this schematic depiction, ML solutions can be fed consecutive data that is simulated as a reaction to previous model outputs, where, for various reasons, the acquisition of such data may be infeasible in the real world.